travigd/documentation/http-api/3.0.0/optional-http-headers.md

 ---
-layout: docs
-title: "HTTP API: Optional HTTP Headers"
+title: "Optional HTTP Headers"
+section: "HTTP API"
+version: 3.0.0
 ---

 The Event Store supports the use of a few custom HTTP headers for requests.